lyd911/Deep_SBIR_tf/README.md

 (2) Run triplet_sbir_train.py which will start training process, the default epoch is 200, the output is the trained model: model-iter***.npy together with the model-iter0.npy

 (3) Run triplet_sbir_test.py which will start the prediction process, store the test pic for sketches in the source folder and type in the name in the source code.
-The prediction will run on all models in the model/shoes/deep_sbir.
+The prediction will run on models with most epoches.
 The top 10 predictions will be shown.

 ## Requirements